 I hope you found something that will work for you on this list.
 If you only have a short time in the Peak District, and can’t decide which of the walks to do, then this is what I recommend:

 For the biggest bang for your buck, I would do Mam Tor via Cave Dale.
 If you can fit it in, I would then pop over to see Lud’s Church.
 Maybe on a different day though, as Mam Tor via Cave Dale is fairly long and you might be tired after it.

-If you like big rocks, then definitely do Stanage Edge.
+If you like big rocks, then one of the best hikes for this is Stanage Edge.
 I found it to be the most impressive of the gritstone escapements.
 Again, if you don’t have much time in the Peak District (or you just don’t like big walks), you don’t need to do the full hike I did to experience it.

 For more ideas of things to do in the Peak District National Park, other than walks and hikes, you can find out more on the Visit Peak District Website.